by Jerry Waxler

 In the absence of an authentic first-person account, Rachel Pruchno’s book offers a close second.
 Through the eyes of a mother trained in psychological observation, the story is a blow by blow account of her daughter’s journey from early childhood to young adulthood.
 This book offers insight into the way Borderline Personality Disorder unfolds and should go on your shelf with other books that report the experience of mental illness.

 In the next post, I will offer more psychological insights contained within Rachel Pruchno’s memoir.

 For another memoir of Bipolar Disorder, see Tara Meissner’s Stress Fracture: A Memoir of Psychosis.

 For brief descriptions and links to all the posts on Memory Writers Network, click here.

-To order my how-to-get-started guide to write your memoir, click here.
+To order my step-by-step how-to guide to write your memoir, click here.